Project structure#

 Python libraries#

 A Python library is the formal way of distributing Python source code.
 It allows for reuse and for specifying Python code dependencies.
-The guidance presented in this section is compliant with the Python Packaging Authority and PyAnsys recommendations.
+Guidelines in this section are compliant with Python Packaging Authority (PyPA) and PyAnsys recommendations.

 Note

-The best way to keep up to date with Python packaging is to check the Python Packaging User Guide, maintained by the Python Packaging Authority (PyPA).
-PyAnsys guidelines are built on top of PyPA guidelines.
+The best way to keep up to date with Python packaging is to check the Python Packaging User Guide, maintained by the PyPA.
+PyAnsys guidelines are built on top of the PyPA guidelines.

 Scripts, modules, subpackages, and packages#